yenshih/redux-awaiter/README.md

 *[Local state is fine](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)*.

-Redux Awaiter is designed to await and receive Redux actions in React components and help us manage local state conveniently.
+Redux Awaiter is designed to help us manage local state conveniently.

 It's inspired by [Redux Saga](https://github.com/redux-saga/redux-saga/), but the problems they solve are totally different.